 - a part of the college experience with particular relevance to post-college life.

 The XCAP courses may be taken pass/fail or for a quality grade, and students may take one, two, or all three quarters of XCAP, as the courses are not part of a sequence.
-Each course will be taught by a different team of faculty, and will provide a distinct perspective on the three core elements above.
+Each course is taught by a different team of faculty, and provides a distinct perspective on the three core elements above.

 2018-19 XCAP Courses